rancher/docs/content/k3s/latest/en/installation/ha/_index.md

 >**Important:** High-Availability (HA) was introduced in the v0.10.0 release of k3s and is _experimental_.
 Our v1.0 release plans to support HA in production environments.
 HA should currently only be used for testing purposes in non-production environments.
 >**Note:** k3s does not utilize etcd by default so only a 2-node cluster is needed for HA at a minimum.
 The following will guide you through setting up a 2-node cluster with PostgreSQL.
 You could optionally add one or more nodes for additional redundancy.
 In the future we plan to add support for additional database providers.

-For production environments, we recommend installing k3s in a high-availability configuration so that you can always access your cluster.
+For production environments that cannot tolerate down time, we recommend installing k3s in a high-availability configuration so that you can always access your cluster.
 This procedure walks you through setting up a 2-node cluster with k3s with an external PostgreSQL database.
 As of v0.10.0 release (Experimental HA) we are supporting PostgreSQL 10.7-R1 thru 11.5-R1

 # Recommended Architecture
 ![k3s HA]({{< baseurl >}}/img/k3s/k3s-production-setup-v4.svg)